rakshadharanika/19AI547-Blockchain-for-Business/Ex_No_1_DecentralizedCertificateVerification.md

 ## Aim:
   To develop a smart contract for issuing and verifying academic certificates on Ethereum, preventing forgery and ensuring authenticity.
 ## Algorithm:

-1. Deploy a smart contract where universities can issue certificates.
+1.Deploy a smart contract by the authorized university to manage certificate issuance.
+2.Accept student details (name, degree, year) as input to create a unique certificate.
-2. Store a hash of certificate data on-chain.
+3.Generate a hash of the certificate data using a cryptographic hashing function.
-3. Provide a verification function that checks certificate authenticity.
-4. Users can verify the certificate by comparing the stored hash.
+4.Store the hashed certificate data on the blockchain in a mapping for verification.
+5.Emit an event whenever a new certificate is issued for transparency and tracking.
+6.Allow users to verify certificates by re-hashing input data and checking its existence on-chain.

 ## Program:
 ```
 // SPDX-License-Identifier: MIT